|Sarah Alexander||Gleaning and Food Rescue Coordinator||ext. 120|

-Kendall Frost, Food Hub Marketing & Outreach Coordinator
+Kendall Frost, Intervale Food Hub Marketing & Outreach Coordinator

 Kendall is the Marketing and Outreach Coordinator for the Intervale Food Hub.
 A Vermont native, Kendall first worked at the Intervale Center as a Summervale Intern.
 She is happy to be working year-round to bring awareness to the amazing work and resources that the Intervale Center and the Intervale Food Hub have to offer.
 In her free time, she enjoys the beautiful outdoors with her dog Piper, tackling creative projects, and experimenting with cooking local ingredients.

 Seth Gillim, Intervale Conservation Nursery Assistant Manager

 Seth hails from Underhill, Vermont and is a graduate of Bard College and the Dell’Arte International School of Physical Theater.
 He is passionate about helping people from all walks of life understand the connection between native trees, healthy forests, and resilient waterways.
 As Assistant Manager of the Conservation Nursery, he coordinates volunteers for the nursery, supervises interns from UVM, and assists will all aspects plant production.
 When he’s not at the Intervale, you can find him exploring Vermont with his wife and 2 beautiful daughters.